AmirhosseinOlyaei/logseq/pages/MSIMBO - Intro to Computing.md

 		- `cd` into the [new] folder, **project-tw**
 		- Run: `yarn` to build the packages this project depends on. a new #bash tab in #vscode
 		- Run `yarn serve:dev` to preview the project. a new #bash tab in #vscode
 		- Run `yarn watch:css` to start making changes to the tailwind styles.
-This starts the tailwind build script.
+This starts the tailwind build script. a new #bash tab in #vscode. rename tabs
 		-
 -
 - new project: Facebook with tailwind